mary435/Telegram/kitchenware/readme.md

 Now we are going to implement another solution through a telegram bot, we will be using the telebot library.
 This library offers a convenient way to communicate with the Telegram Bot API, enabling us to construct bots with ease.

-Once our Telegram bot is functioning as desired, we can deploy it on AWS Lambda, a serverless computing platform, so it can run in the cloud.

 The first step is to install the library using pip